 - Mix the coconut milk with the vanilla.

-- Layer the mango pure and the coconut vanilla mixture into the ice pop molds and freeze until solid for at least 5 hours.
+- Layer the mango pure and the coconut vanilla mixture into the ice pop moulds and freeze until solid for at least 5 hours.

-If you want very clear lines you will have to start by roughly filling the ice pop mold with half the mango puree.
+If You want very clear lines you will have to start by roughly filling the ice pop mould with half the mango puree.
 Add the ice pop sticks and freeze them.
 Add the coconut cream in a thin layer and freeze again.
 Repeat the same with the other half of the mango puree and freeze until solid.